 Click Next to proceed to the Configuration section.

-6. Under Configuration, we can provide the requisite settings to manage the 4Cs of governance – CloudOps, Compliance, Consumption and Cost.
+Under Configuration, settings are provided to be able to manage the 4Cs of governance – CloudOps, Compliance, Consumption and Cost.

 This section handles all the configuration settings associated with alerts, notifications and reports.

 Alerts and Notifications